-The Mail and Calendar apps in Windows 10 are remarkably different from Windows 8 version.
-These apps help you stay up to date on your email, manage communication and do more.
-It even allows you to add your other email accounts like Gmail, Yahoo, etc. In this tutorial, I walk you through the process of adding a Gmail account to the Windows 10 Mail and Calendar app.
+The Mail and Calendar apps in Windows 11/10 are remarkably different.
+These apps help you stay updated on your email, manage communication, and do more.
+It even allows you to add other email accounts like Gmail, Yahoo, etc. In this tutorial, I walk you through the process of adding a Gmail account to the Windows Mail and Calendar app.
 It’s a simple affair!

-Please note that if you are signed into your Windows 10 computer with a Microsoft Account, then that account automatically gets added to the Mail and Calendar apps and cannot be removed.
+Please note that if you are signed in to your Windows computer with a Microsoft Account, then that account automatically gets added to the Mail and Calendar apps and cannot be removed.
 This layer of protection is not extended to other mail accounts.
 As such, these secondary accounts can be added or removed manually.

 To begin with, open the Mail app, and at the bottom of the left navigation pane, choose the Settings icon.

 Next, select Manage Accounts > Add account.